1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Since this is the unofficial successor of the W30, here’s the comparison between the 2.

-Candela comparison: single-cell LEP flashlights with 60+ mm heads
+Candela comparison: best single-cell large head LEP flashlights

-A list of the larger single-cell LEP flashlights we reviewed: These numbers are NOT from the specifications but are measured by our reviewers.
-They include all single-cell LEP flashlights with a large diameter head (about 59mm and above).
+A list of the best single-cell LEP flashlights with large heads we reviewed: These numbers are NOT from the specifications but are measured by our reviewers.
+They include all single-cell LEP flashlights with large heard (+-60mm and above).
 The numbers include the measurement in lumens (lm), measure candela (cd), and calculated distance in meters, and yards.
 These numbers are all measured 30 seconds after turning on.

 Beamshots